---

 - **Sharing considerations**: Shared data remains in historical bytes until shares are updated or dropped

-- Cloning decisions: Zero-copy clones can keep data in kept for cloned bytes even after deletion from the source
+- **Cloning decisions**: [Zero-copy clones](/docs/sql-reference/motherduck-sql-reference/create-database/) can keep data in retained for clone bytes even after deletion from the source

 - **Cost optimization**: Different lifecycle stages have different cost implications and management strategies